speckdrumm/speckdrumm.github.io/_posts/2019-04-26-demo-authoring.md

 *Common extension points any Bart package may provide*

 Bart initializes all packages it finds.
-It also comes with an array of core services and of course various UI components in order to facilitate ineraction with the user.
+It also comes with an array of core services and of course various UI components in order to facilitate interaction with the user.

 The most important core services are as follows:
 * Solution manager - Provides API access for the one solution the tool can manage at every point in time.